Koraiyar Falls

 There is also a 60 feet deep water reservoir where the water falls from the top of the mountain.
+The smaller reservoirs are 7-8 feet deep.
+2 people drowned in a natural reservoir near the waterfall on 15 June 2023.

 In this stream, even a normal rainfall can cause water to overflow.
 Especially starting from the end of October, the months of November and December are the season days of Koriyar Falls.
 This rainwater flows through Koraiyar and Thondamanthurai into Kallar.

 After this one has to walk for a distance of 3 kilometers crossing the river in the middle on Pacchimalai.
 Seeing the waterfall gushing from a height into the pool surrounded by black stone rocks will leave you in awe.

-BUS ROUTE : Buses are available from Thuraiyur to Pachaimalai Hills & Perambalur to Thondamanthurai village from this village trekking starts to Koraiyaru falls.
+Bus route : Buses are available from Thuraiyur to Pachaimalai Hills and Perambalur to Thondamanthurai village from this village trekking starts to Koraiyaru falls.
 Koraiyaru is located at the foothills of Pachaimalai Hills.
-One has to walk through the hills path to reach the koriyaru falls from here.
+One has to walk through the hills path to reach the Koriyaru falls from here.